The New Dawn: How AI is Rewriting Cinema’s Future

 The shift is real and it’s powerful.
 Films get made faster.
 Independent creators can finally compete.
 Stories that would’ve died in someone’s notebook are finding their way to screens.
 But perhaps the real question is: amid all this speed and capability, are we overlooking something essential?

-AI rewriting Cinemas future
+AI is rewriting Cinemas future

-AI rewriting Cinemas future
+AI is rewriting Cinemas future

 The Heart of the Matter